dishfulwastaken/dishful-ui/README.md

 - Enable Firebase caching to avoid making as many requests (via FlutterFire -> enablePersistence)
 - Unify imports of my own dart files to either all use package: or none
 - Base editable: on save callbacks
+- Use selects to watch only the parts that we need